 If it's not just a designer's responsibility to create great design – how do people who aren't from a design background ensure the product or experience is successful?

 A design-driven culture is built on a shared understanding of what is trying to be achieved, and a shared understanding that design is important.
 Along the chain of events of product development, everyone understands their role.
 It’s not a question of everyone in the chain knowing how to design, it’s really everyone in that chain understanding what their role is in delivering the product, and adhering to the principles and goals of the product.

 That is why so many bad things can happen – if a great idea goes through that system with a group or individuals without that viewpoint, they tend to think that they are saving cost and time, and if they aren’t aligned on product strategy, the product and design gets degraded.
-The only way you achieve a successful experience and great design is through leadership and shared understanding of the product and each person’s role in the creation of that product.
+The only way you achieve a successful experience and great design is through leadership and shared an understanding of the product and each person’s role in the creation of that product.